Canton 10: History

 Originally occupied by the Dalmatae, the area of Canton 10 was annexed in 15 AD by the Roman Empire and formed part of the Roman province of Dalmatia.
 After the introduction of Christianity, Delminium (Tomislavgrad) is the seat of the bishopric.

 These years also see the creation of the city of Livno.
 The first written appearance of the name of Livno was in 892 when it was mentioned as a seat of one of the counties of the Kingdom of Croatia.
 The region was attached in the ninth century to the Kingdom of the Croats and later in the 14th century to the Kingdom of Bosnia.
 After the death of the king of Bosnia, Tvrtko I in 1391, the power of the Kingdom of Bosnia gradually declined and the region was taken over by the Kingdom of Croatia, the state associated with the Kingdom of Hungary by a personal union.

 In the 16th century, the region was fully integrated for four centuries within the Ottoman Empire.
 Under the Ottoman Empire, peasants who remained Catholic or Orthodox were hostile to Turkish officials and Islamised landowners.

 In the nineteenth century, several uprisings and rebellions against Muslim authorities erupted in Bosnia and Herzegovina.
 Suffering under oppression by the authorities and furious after the Muslim authorities had killed the Catholic spiritual leader of this region, Lovro Karaula, Franciscan priest, the Catholics of Livno rose up against Ottoman rule on July 20, 1875.
 Soon, the Catholics from across the region joined this uprising.
 The rebel leaders were two Franciscan priests, Stjepan Krešić and Bonaventura Šarić-Drženjak.
 For three years, the insurgency controlled the mountainous regions of Glamoč, Livno, Kupres and Grahovo.
 When the Austrian army arrived in the Livno region in 1878, the insurgents handed over their arms to the Austrians.
 The Austro-Hungarian troops met in this region an opposition, both of the Muslim population and the Orthodox population, fighting battles in the vicinity of Livno.
 The region was liberated at the end of the summer of 1878.

-Austria-Hungary occupied the region militarily and Bosnia and Herzegovina after 1878 Berlin Congress.
-This period is marked by industrialization and Westernization.
-Architecturally, many public buildings were built and many Catholic religious buildings were erected that were banned during the Ottoman era.
+Austria-Hungary occupied the region militarily after the 1878 Berlin Congress in a period marked by industrialization and Westernization.
+Architecturally, many public buildings were built and many Catholic religious buildings were erected that had been previously banned during the Ottoman era.